 - are allergic to dolutegravir, lamivudine, or any ingredients of the medication

-- are taking the medication dofetilide
+- are taking the medications dofetilide or fampridine (dalfampridine)

 What side effects are possible with this medication?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.

 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.